StockholmUniversityRDMteam/2024-12-02-CarpentryStockholmTrio/index.md

 <strong>KI Mac</strong>

+{% endcomment %}

+Of the below setup instructions for this workshop you will essentially only need to care for those regarding Python, for which we will use Jupyter Lab / Jupyter Notebook.

 <strong>KTH Windows</strong> KTH Windows users can find Anaconda in the Software center.

 <strong>KTH Mac</strong> KTH Mac users normally have admin priviliges and can follow the instructions below.

+{% comment %}
 <strong>SU Windows</strong>

 <strong>SU Mac</strong>
 {% endcomment %}

 {% if site.carpentry == "swc" %}